microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 If your function app is running on a different port or machine, please update the src/environments/environment.ts config file accordingly
-**TODO:** Add Instructions on how to grab the codespace port forwarding URL into environment.ts
+**TODO:** Add Instructions on how to grab the codespace port forwarding URL into environment.ts **TODO:** Add instruction to open a new terminal window.
+Give explanation of how to open a 2nd terminal in Codespace.

 ```
 # Navigates into the folder